thinkthroo/build-from-scratch/build-shadcn-ui-from-scratch/husky-configuration/challenge.md

 Navigate to [shadcn-ui/ui](https://github.com/shadcn-ui/ui) and check the commit messages.

+Husky is an npm package that allows you to add Git hooks to your project.
+Git hooks are scripts that Git automatically executes before or after certain events, such as committing code or pushing changes to a repository.

+In this challenge, you will learn how to use Husky to lint and standardize your commit messages.

+## Prerequisites

+- Familiarity with Git and NPM

 ## Challenge

 1. Read the [husky documentation](https://typicode.github.io/husky/).
-2. Install the husky in your monorepo project.
+2. Install the husky in your Monorepo project.
 3. Figure out how to lint your commit messages.

 ## How to solve this challenge?

-### 1. Read the husky documentation
+### 1. Read the Husky documentation

-Head to husky documentation and read the [Get started section](https://typicode.github.io/husky/get-started.html).
+Head to Husky documentation and read the [Get started section](https://typicode.github.io/husky/get-started.html).

 ### 2. Install husky